Chapter 03 - Metamorphosis

 "I told you," Sam yells and pushes Dean off of him.

-"And we have every reason in the world to believe that."
+"And I have every reason in the world to believe that."

-"Look, I should have said something," Sam says as Dean starts to walk towards Addison, but stops.
+"Look, I should have said something," Sam says as Dean starts towards Addison, but stops.
 "I'm sorry, Dean.
 I am.
 But try to see the other side here."

 Dean turns to him.
 "The other side?"